-MIZORAM State Report | March, 2014
+MIZORAM State Report | June, 2020

-Mizoram shares borders with other northeastern states of Manipur, Tripura and Assam, and neighbouring countries of Bangladesh and Myanmar.
+Mizoram is one of the seven states in the northeast.
+Mizoram shares its borders with other northeast states like Manipur, Tripura, and Assam as well as with neighboring countries of Bangladesh and Myanmar.

 Industries in the state enjoy a unique location-specific advantage.
 Bordering Myanmar and Bangladesh, Mizoram offers a gateway for engaging in international trade with Southeast Asian countries.
 With improving road, rail and air connectivity and the establishment of trade routes with neighboring countries, trade facilitation has improved over the last decade.

 Bamboo forests cover 3,267 sq kms of Mizoram’s geographical area.
 There is an estimated growing stock of 25.26 million metric tonnes (MMT) of 35 varieties of bamboo in the state.
 It offers immense potential for commercial exploitation of the natural resources for export-oriented industries.

 The climatic conditions in the state provide a conducive breeding ground for commercial exploitation of all kinds of silkworms.
 Sericulture remains one of the state's key industries.
 Raw silk production in Mizoram stood at 92 metric tonnes (MT) during FY19 and 88 MT during April-December 2019.

 Mizoram has the potential to generate 4,500 megawatt (MW) of hydro power.
 As of March 2020, Mizoram had a total installed power generation capacity of 211.94 MW, comprising 102.44 MW from hydro, 71.51 MW from thermal, and 37.99 MW from renewable energy sources (RES).

 With a literacy rate of 91.33 per cent, Mizoram offers a highly literate workforce.
 Knowledge of English is an added advantage for the Mizo workforce.